Regency Energy expands NGL system in Eagle Ford Shale

-NEW YORK Regency Energy Partners RGP.N said on Monday it was expanding its Edwards Lime Gathering Joint Venture in the Eagle Ford shale that will increase the amount of natural gas liquids it can transport to help meet the growing demand of the chemical industry.
+NEW YORK May 14 Regency Energy Partners said on Monday it was expanding its Edwards Lime Gathering Joint Venture in the Eagle Ford shale that will increase the amount of natural gas liquids it can transport to help meet the growing demand of the chemical industry.

 The line will also carry an additional 17,000 barrels per day of crude out the liquids-rich hydrocarbon play.
 Regency has a storage facility at Mont Belvieu, Texas, the largest natural gas liquids hub in North America.